-In the video, it was able to make smoothie and salsa with good consistency.
-The salsa isn’t over blended and the smoothie does not have any chunks.
+In the video, it was able to make smoothie and salsa with the right consistency.
+The salsa isn’t over blended, and the smoothie does not have any chunks.

-If you like salad then the Nutri Bowl will be your best friend inside the kitchen.
+If you like a salad, then the Nutri Bowl will be your best friend inside the kitchen.

-Check out the video below and see how easy it is to make salad.
+Check out the video below and see how easy it is to make a salad.